Colin de Grandhomme

 Colin de Grandhomme (born 22 July 1986) is a Zimbabwean-born former New Zealand international cricketer.
-He was a member of the New Zealand team that won the 2019–2021 ICC World Test Championship.
-He was a part of the New Zealand squad to finish as runners-up at the 2019 Cricket World Cup.
+He was a member of the New Zealand teams that won the 2019–2021 ICC World Test Championship and finished as runners-up in the 2019 Cricket World Cup.
 He was highly rated by New Zealand cricket for his explosive aggressive batting abilities who could swing the bat by batting lower down the order as he was tailor made for such role in his international career.
 He also cemented his place as a regular mainstay of the New Zealand team in across all three formats for his gentle disciplined medium pace bowling.
 He qualified to play for New Zealand through residency.
 His father Laurence de Grandhomme was also a cricketer who played first-class matches in Zimbabwe.
 His great-uncle Bunny de Grandhomme also played first-class cricket.

 Early, domestic and T20 career

 Born in Harare, de Grandhomme, who attended St. George's College, Harare, began his career by playing for Manicaland in Zimbabwe, and was part of the Zimbabwe team at the 2004 Under-19 Cricket World Cup in Bangladesh.
-He also represented Zimbabwe U-23 team in age group cricket and one of his memorable knocks came when representing Zimbabwe U-23 side which was a century against South Africa’s Eastern Province.
+He also represented Zimbabwe U-23 team in age group cricket and one of his memorable knocks came when representing Zimbabwe U-23 team which was a century against South Africa’s Eastern Province.
 Colin made his List A debut playing for Manicaland against Namibia on 12 November 2004 during the 2004/05 Faithwear Clothing Inter-Provincial One-Day Competition and he opened the batting on his List A debut and scored an unbeaten innings of 96 off 136 deliveries to help his team to chase down a modest target of 199 runs.
 He made his first-class debut playing for Zimbabwe A against Kenya on 11 October 2005.
 On his first-class debut, he batted at number four position with middling returns with the bat.

-Before Colin had switched his allegiance from Zimbabwe to New Zealand in pursuit of better opportunities, his father Laurence de Grandhomme had pinned hopes on his son Colin that he would represent Zimbabwe senior side in international cricket.
+Before Colin had switched his allegiance from Zimbabwe to New Zealand in pursuit of better opportunities, his father Laurence de Grandhomme had pinned hopes on his son Colin that he would represent Zimbabwe senior team in international cricket.
 It was revealed that he was approached by a scout who convinced and persuaded him to move to New Zealand as it happened on a serendipitous manner just after he had finished his schooling.
 He played for Auckland in New Zealand domestic cricket from 2006 until 2018.
 He made his T20 debut playing for Auckland against Otago on 4 February 2007 during the 2007 State Twenty20 final.
 2008-09 season turned out to be a career defining season as far as Colin de Grandhomme was concerned as he averaged 55 with the bat and close to 24 with the ball and during the same season, his all-round exploits propelled Auckland to win the State Championship that year.